 Those aiming for the NAYC must be aware that as an FEI athlete you are subject to Clean Sport anti-doping regulations for both your horses and yourself as an athlete.
 You and your horses are very likely to be tested.
 It is your responsibility to ensure you follow these regulations and a guide can be found at https://www.usef.org/team-usa/sport-excellence-education/clean-sport

 NAYC Coaching Requirements: For the CH-J*, Coaches must be certified to ICP Level II.
 For the CICOY**, Coaches must be certified to ICP Level III.
+If a team brings an assistant coach, they must be ICP Level II certified or higher.

 Click here to find your Area's Young Rider Coordinator.